ciscoheat/superforms-web/src/routes/get-started/[...lib]/+page.md

 <SuperDebug data={$form} />

-When editing the form fields, the data is automatically updated.
+When editing the form fields (try in the form above), the data is automatically updated.
 The component also displays the current page status in the right corner.

 ### Posting data

-In the form actions defined in `+page.server.ts`, we'll use the `superValidate` function again, but now it should handle `FormData`.
+In the form actions, defined in `+page.server.ts`, we'll use the `superValidate` function again, but now it should handle `FormData`.
 This can be done in several ways:

 - Use the `request` parameter (which contains `FormData`)
 - Use the `event` object (which contains the request)